IshaqueThePassionate/javascript-for-everyone/02_History_and_evolution_of_JavaScript/Readme.md

 - frameworks.
 - **Interactivity**: JavaScript enables you to create dynamic and interactive web pages.
-- **Career Opportunities**: Proficiency in JavaScript opens up numerous career opportunities in web development and beyond.../
+- **Career Opportunities**: Proficiency in JavaScript opens up numerous career opportunities in web development and beyond.